 That truism was suppressed about 2500 years ago, when Sparta crushed the selectively direct democracy of Athens.
 Curiously, the exclusively adult, male slave-owners who ran Athens around 500 BCE, were quite close in number to the future demos of Mars.
 That land however, will impose absolute consensus on the direct democracy of ‘Elon and the Elites’.
 No more arguments about fossil fuels being good for humanity.
 They require oxygen to burn.

 Build a Wall!

 Crazed bargaining is predictable, as Earth’s denizens enter the third ‘stage of grief’ over the presumptive loss of Mother Earth.
-Musk’s exit strategy brings to mind The Hanged Man, as he plummets, head down, from the Twin Towers.
+Musk’s exit strategy brings to mind The Hanged Man, as he plummets head down from the Twin Towers.
 At least he doesn’t fry.
 As least he gets to fly.
-Unfortunately the 68th wealthiest man in America, who has stated that he wants to die on Mars, but “not on impact”, will also be cursed by gravity.
+Unfortunately the 68th wealthiest man in America (to date), who has stated that he wants to die on Mars, but “not on impact”, will also be cursed by gravity.